University of Missouri: Campus

+In media

+The campus is the major setting for the 1965 novel Stoner by John Edward Williams.
+Protagonist William Stoner is an English professor who was raised on a farm in nearby Boonville.

 Organization and administration

-The University of Missouri is organized into seven colleges, eleven schools and hosts approximately 300 majors.
+The University of Missouri is organized into seven colleges and eleven schools, and hosts approximately 300 majors.

 Name

 Upon creation of the system, each university was renamed with its host city; thus, the university in Columbia became the University of Missouri–Columbia.
-In the proceeding decades, colloquial and verbal usage of the generic name in reference to MU continued.
-There were attempts to drop Columbia from its name by students, faculty, alumni, and administrators who felt it might cause the university to be perceived as a regional institution.
-This change was long resisted by the UM System and the other universities on the basis of uniformity and fairness.
-However, after a renewed effort for "name restoration", the Board of Curators voted unanimously on November 29, 2007, to allow MU to drop Columbia from its name for all public use.
-Continued use of the name University of Missouri–Columbia is not incorrect but is being phased out by MU, except as required on official internal documents within the UM System.
-Its use also continues to be advocated by some faculty, administration, and alumni of UMKC, UMSL, and Missouri S&T.
+There were attempts to drop Columbia from its name by students, faculty, alumni, and administrators who said it might cause the university to be perceived as a regional institution.
+This change was long resisted by the UM System and the other universities based on uniformity and fairness.
+The board of curators voted unanimously in 2007 to allow MU to drop Columbia from its name for all public use.

 Presidents and chancellors

 Each campus of the University of Missouri System is led by a chancellor, who reports to the president of the UM System.
-Prior to the formation of the system in 1963, the Columbia campus and its offshoot in Rolla were led directly by the president and the position of chancellor did not exist.
-The below contains a list of presidents from 1963–present but does not include interim presidents or chancellors.
-John Lathrop is the only president or chancellor to have served nonconsecutive terms.